osg-htc/docs/docs/data/external-oasis-repos.md

     proceeding.
 2. The repository administrator opens an OSG support ticket asking to shut down the repository, giving the repository name (e.g., %RED%example.opensciencegrid.org%ENDCOLOR%) and the corresponding VO.
+3.  (**OSG internal step**)
-3. After validating the ticket submitter is authorized by the VO's OASIS manager, the OSG representative next deletes the registered value for %RED%example.opensciencegrid.org%ENDCOLOR% in OIM for the VO in OASIS Repo URLs.
+    After validating the ticket submitter is authorized by the VO's OASIS manager, the OSG representative next deletes the registered value for %RED%example.opensciencegrid.org%ENDCOLOR% in OIM for the VO in OASIS Repo URLs.
+4.  (**OSG internal step**)
-4. The OSG representative adds the FNAL and BNL Stratum-1 operators to the ticket to asks them to remove the repository.
+    The OSG representative adds the FNAL and BNL Stratum-1 operators to the ticket to asks them to remove the repository.
 Wait for the Stratum-1 operators to finish before proceeding.
+5.  (**OSG internal step**)
-5. The OSG representative then runs `cvmfs_server rmfs -f %RED%example.opensciencegrid.org%ENDCOLOR%` and `rm -r /oasissrv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%` on `oasis-replica-itb` and `oasis-replica`
+    The OSG representative then runs `cvmfs_server rmfs -f %RED%example.opensciencegrid.org%ENDCOLOR%` and `rm -r /oasissrv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%` on `oasis-replica-itb` and `oasis-replica`
+6.  (**OSG internal step**)
-6. The OSG representative does `rm -r /srv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%` on `oasis-itb` and `oasis`.
+    The OSG representative does `rm -r /srv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%` on `oasis-itb` and `oasis`.

 Procedure to blank an externally-hosted repository